23 April 2024

 Here are the latest Filofax and other brand blog posts from around the Internet.
 Don't forget to leave a comment on the posts you enjoyed reading, all bloggers enjoy getting comments.

-2. Episode #250: Let’s Talk About Contexts - Getting Things Done
+4. Episode #254: Overcoming Procrastination - Getting Things Done

-5. Creative Refills S1E3: Behind the Scenes with PLOTTER Japan - PLOTTER USA
+5. Creative Refills S1E4: Notetaking and Tracking Progress - PLOTTER USA

-12. Link Love: Oscar-Worthy? - The Well-Appointed Desk
+6. Link Love: Eclipse After Effects - The Well-Appointed Desk

 • Please leave a comment on any of the blogs you enjoyed reading and mention that you saw their post mentioned on Philofaxy.
 Thank you